 Recognize changing workforce needs

-It’s projected that a significant portion of the workforce will be millennials by 2025, necessitating SAT programs to adapt to their learning preferences.
-What are those needs exactly?
+Now that millennials make up a significant portion of today’s workforce – and Gen Z is quickly joining them – SAT programs must adapt to modern learning preferences.
+What does that mean in practice?
 Digitization.
-For a compelling SAT that brings about a behavioral change, the solution needs to recognize that a digitally inclined workforce learns and retains knowledge better when an organization prioritizes the availability of good digital tools that enable continuous learning processes.
+For a compelling SAT program that brings about real behavioral change, the solution needs to recognize that a digitally inclined workforce learns best through engaging, tech-driven tools that support continuous learning and behavior change.

 Promotes learner autonomy

 Ultimately, the way you approach SAT is up to you.
-However, settling for traditional and irregular training solutions hurts your organization.
-It perpetuates a culture of allowing critical security risks to slip through the cracks until your compliance slips along with it.
+However, settling for traditional and irregular training solutions will hurt your organization.
+It perpetuates a culture of allowing the most critical security risks to slip through the cracks until your compliance slips along with it.
 Therefore, before tackling SAT head-on, keep the three core takeaways in mind:

 - Your people make or break your cybersecurity posture.